Cupid Complaining to Venus: History

 The provenance of the National Gallery version is not known for nearly four centuries after its execution in the early 16th century until it was sold from the collection of the Frankfurt art collector Emil Goldschmidt after his death in 1909.

 At the 1909 sale, it may have been acquired by a Chemnitz businessman Hans Hermann Vogel, and later sold by his widow in 1935 to Robert Allmers, president of the Reichsverbandes der deutschen Automobilindustrie (German Association of the Automotive Industry), when it was described as a work by Lucas Cranach depicting Venus und Amor als Honigdieb.
 It may have been acquired by Adolf Hitler c.1937: indeed, it may be the Cranach that Hitler bought using royalties from his 1925 autobiographical book Mein Kampf.
 It appears to be the work by Cranach photographed in Hitler's private collection in Berchtesgaden.

 The painting was acquired in somewhat unclear circumstances by the American war correspondent Patricia Lochridge Hartwell in 1945.
 According to later accounts, Americans soldiers guarding a warehouse in southern Germany allowed her to select a work and take it away.
 The painting was sold through E. & A. Silberman in New York in 1962, and bought by the National Gallery the following year.

 The provenance of the painting from 1909 to 1945 remains uncertain.
 In 2006 it was identified as possibly being expropriated Nazi plunder.
-The heirs of the original owners might have a claim for restoration of the painting; if there are any, their identify is not known.
+The heirs of the original owners might have a claim for restoration of the painting; if there are any, their identity is not known.